newsnowlabs/runcvm/README.md

 RunCVM should run on any amd64 (x86_64) hardware (or VM) running Linux Kernel >= 5.10, and that supports [KVM](https://www.linux-kvm.org/page/Main_Page) and [Docker](https://docker.com).
 So if your host can already run [KVM](https://www.linux-kvm.org/page/Main_Page) VMs and [Docker](https://docker.com) then it should run RunCVM.

-RunCVM has no host dependencies, apart from Docker (or experimentally, Podman) and the `virtiofs` and `tun` kernel modules.
+RunCVM has no other host dependencies, apart from Docker (or experimentally, Podman) and the `virtiofs` and `tun` kernel modules.

 Apart from the above, RunCVM comes packaged with all binaries and libraries it needs to run (including its own QEMU binary).